Please read the “TCT Disclaimer,” under the True Crime tab at the top of the page before reading any true crime posts.

 Skakel wrote up a book proposal for a tell-all book about his family and the Kennedys, to be called Dead Man Talking: A Kennedy Cousin Comes Clean, but the book never made it to publication.

-In June 1998, a rarely invoked one-man grand jury was convened by District Attorney Jonathon Benedict, to review the evidence in the case against Michael Skakel.
+In June 1998, a rarely invoked one-man grand jury was convened by District Attorney Jonathon Benedict to review the evidence in the case against Michael Skakel.
 It was decided there was enough evidence to charge Skakel with Moxley’s murder.
-Skakel surrendered to authorities that day, but was quickly released on $500,000 bail.
+Skakel surrendered to authorities that day but was quickly released on a $500,000 bail.

 On March 14, 1999, Michael Skakel was arraigned for murder in juvenile court, as he was 15-years-old at the time of Martha’s murder.
 On January 31, 2001, a judge ruled that Skakel would be tried as an adult.
 “You’ve got the wrong guy,” Michael said to Dorthy Moxley during his arraignment.

-His trial began on May 7, 2002 in Norwalk, Connecticut.
+His trial began on May 7, 2002, in Norwalk, Connecticut.
 Lacking forensic evidence, prosecutors relied on witness testimony and a weak, changing alibi to make their case.
-The masturbating in a tree thing was talked about at length and passages of his Dead Man Talking book proposal were also used – though he never admitted to murder in the proposal he did talk about “jerking off” in the tree where her body would be later found.
+The masturbating in a tree thing was talked about at length and passages of his Dead Man Talking book proposal were also used – though he never admitted to the murder in the proposal he did talk about “jerking off” in the tree where her Martha’s body would later be discovered.

 Former students from the Élan School testified that they heard Michael confess to killing Martha.

 Another student, Jennifer Pease, testified that Greg had told her something similar.
-And now we’re getting into hearsay, which I don’t put a lot of faith in, and neither should you when it comes to criminal trials.
+And now we’re getting into hearsay, which I don’t put a lot of stock in when it comes to criminal trials.

-Higgins acknowledged under cross-examination that he really didn’t know if Skakel was guilty or not, just that he believed the story that was told to him directly.
+Higgins acknowledged under cross-examination that he really didn’t know if Skakel was guilty or not, just that he believed the story that was told to him directly by the defendant.